 SEO best practices to optimize Alt tags

-· Name your images properly by using a descriptive image name
+- Name your images correctly by using a descriptive image name.

 5. Robots Meta Tag

-Robots meta directives (also called “meta tags”) are snippets of code that provide crawlers instructions on whether to index or noindex a web page.
+Robots’ meta directives (also called “meta tags”) are snippets of code that guide crawlers on whether to index a web page or not.

-While there are a few robots meta tags available to use, these are the four main values for search engine crawlers:
+While there are a few robots meta tags available to use, these are the four primary values for search engine crawlers: